PRATHVI9607/PaymentAI/README.md

-# PaymentAI: AI Shopping Assistant
+# PayPilot: AI Payment Assistant

-A conversational AI-powered shopping assistant that allows users to find products, manage their balance, and make secure purchases using natural language commands.
+A conversational AI-powered payment assistant that allows users to manage their balance, check account activity, and make secure money transfers using natural language commands.

 ---

 ## 🚀 Project Overview

-PaymentAI is a full-stack web application demonstrating a conversational user interface (CUI) for e-commerce.
+PayPilot is a full-stack web application demonstrating a conversational user interface (CUI) for financial management.
 It features a React frontend and a FastAPI backend.
 The core of the project is an "agent" that interprets user requests, interacts with a simulated database, and executes financial transactions through a secure, RSA-encrypted payment gateway.

 ## ✨ Key Features

--   **Conversational Interface:** Interact with the shopping assistant using natural language (e.g., "buy me a wireless mouse for under $50").
+-   **Conversational Interface:** Interact with the payment assistant using natural language (e.g., "send $50 to User2").
 -   **AI-Powered Agent:** Parses user intent to handle actions like buying, transferring money, and checking balances.
 -   **Secure Transaction Simulation:** All payment payloads are encrypted using RSA public-key cryptography before being sent to the payment gateway.
 -   **Stateless Authentication:** Uses session tokens for secure communication between the frontend and backend.